xapn/fizz-buzz/README.md

 ## FizzBuzz of a range of numbers

-To get the result of FizzBuzz for a a given range of numbers : fizzBuzz.from(start).to(end).
+To get the result of FizzBuzz for a given range of numbers: fizzBuzz.from(start).to(end).
 For example: `fizzBuzz.from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz 7 8 Fizz Buzz 11 Fizz 13 14 FizzBuzz".

 Notice that the start and end numbers are *inclusive*.